 They also like working with, communicating with, and teaching people.
 They like helping or providing service to others.

-Medical and Health Services Managers job description, Medical and Health Services Managers salary, Medical and Health Services Managers information, what is the job of a Medical and Health Services Manager like, pros and cons about Medical and Health Services Managers, colleges and universities for Medical and Health Services Managers, is Medical and Health Services Managers the right career for me, Hard careers to get into, careers in Management
+Medical and Health Services Managers job description, Medical and Health Services Managers salary, Medical and Health Services Managers information, what is the job of a Medical and Health Services Manager like, pros and cons about Medical and Health Services Managers, colleges and universities for Medical and Health Services Managers, is Medical and Health Services Managers the right career for me, careers in Management